-- Bass Coast's settlements are, on average, occupied by older residents compared with Regional Victoria overall. - The municipal economy is primarily driven by agriculture, tourism and population-services (health, education, retail). - Labour force participation is relatively low, reflecting the older age profile. - There has been low jobs growth alongside strong population increases.
-This is likely to be attributed to an aging population that are exiting the workforce, older cohorts migrating to Bass Coast, and an increasing prevalence of residents commuting to workplaces in other municipalities. - Strong population and jobs growth in southeast Melbourne, coupled with improved transport connections has led to greater worker flows across the region.
-More flexible working arrangements for office-based sectors has also provided greater opportunity for remote work. - The opportunity for Bass Coast Shire to commute to jobs in metropolitan areas is highly attractive to residents.
-This appeal has strengthened since the beginning of the COVID-19 pandemic. - Real estate agents and developers have observed increasing housing demand from permanent residents compared with previous periods where holiday home buyers were more prevalent.
-Permanent residents generally originate from within a 100km radius of Bass Coast, mostly from south-east metropolitan Melbourne. - Rising interest rates and the resumption of international travel are likely to contribute to an overall reduction in housing demand pressures for coastal areas such as Bass Coast compared with pandemic-period highs, however coastal locations are expected to remain popular housing locations in the medium to long term.
+- Bass Coast's settlements are, on average, occupied by older residents compared with Regional Victoria.
+Labour force participation is relatively low, reflecting the age profile. - The municipal economy is primarily driven by agriculture, tourism and population-services (health, education, retail).
+There has been low jobs growth in recent years but strong population increase. - Strong population and jobs growth in southeast Melbourne, coupled with improved transport connections, has led to greater labour flows across the region.
+More flexible working arrangements for office-based sectors has also provided greater opportunity for remote work, especially since the beginning of the COVID pandemic.
+The opportunity to live in Bass Coast and undertake jobs based in metropolitan areas is highly attractive to many residents and has contributed greatly to the municipality's recent population growth. - Real estate agents and developers have observed increasing housing demand from permanent residents compared with previous periods where holiday home buyers were more prevalent.
+Permanent residents generally originate from within a 100km radius of Bass Coast, mostly from south-east Melbourne. - Significant interest rate increases and broader demand decreases across the State and region are likely to influence local housing demand in the short term, however coastal and peri-urban areas are expected to remain popular housing locations over the planning period.

 3.3.
-DATA AREAS AND AVAILABILITY
+DATA AREAS